Current Assemblies

-By Gordon and Ronni Lamont
+by Gordon and Ronni Lamont

-Suitable for KS1
+Suitable for Key Stage 1

 To learn and practise song actions and to consider the meaning of the song.